Woman in Sydney, looking at the view of Sydney Opera House & Harbour Bridge.

 Credit: Angelina from stock.adobe.com.

 Experience iconic Sydney with a walk across the legendary Harbour Bridge—it won't cost you a cent!
-You'll get stunning views of the Opera House, bustling ferries, and the city skyline, and it's by far one of the best places to enjoy the cityscape that is Sydney, Australia.
+You'll get stunning views of the Opera House, bustling ferries, and the city skyline, and it's by far one of the best places to enjoy the cityscape.
+No Sydney itinerary is complete with it.

 Feel the scale, hear the hum of traffic, and appreciate this engineering marvel for everything it is and more.
 Start the walk on either the southern side of the bridge (The Rocks) or from the northern side (Milson’s Point), and we recommend using the Pylon Lookout app for historical insights during your walk and to learn more about the path you're walking.